Towner County, North Dakota

 Towner County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population is 2,162.
-Its county seat is Cando.
+As of the 2020 census, the population is 2,162, and was estimated to be 2,051 in 2024.
+The county seat and largest city is Cando.
 It is south of the Canada–US border with Manitoba.

 History

 The Dakota Territory legislature created the county on March 8, 1883, with areas partitioned from Cavalier and Rolette counties.
 It was named for Oscar M. Towner (1842–1897), a businessman and member of the 15th territorial legislature.
 The county organization was not completed at that time, and the county was attached to Pembina County for judicial and administrative purposes.
 That lasted until January 24, 1884, when the county organization was effected, and its attachment to Pembina was dissolved.
 However, on January 26, 1889, the county was attached to Ramsey County for judicial and administrative purposes.
 This arrangement only lasted a few months.
-The boundaries of Towner County as first formed have not been altered to the present (as of 2019).
+The boundaries of Towner County, as first formed, have not been altered to the present (as of 2019).

-The city of Towner, North Dakota, is in McHenry County.
+The county should not be confused with the city of Towner, which is located in McHenry County.

 Geography

 Towner County lies on the north line of North Dakota, and thus on the north line of the continental United States.
 Its north boundary line abuts the south boundary line of Canada.
-Its terrain consists of rolling hills, dotted with lakes and ponds.
+Its terrain consists of rolling hills dotted with lakes and ponds.
 The area is devoted to agriculture.
 The Laurentian Divide runs across Towner County - the northern terrain slopes to the north while the southern terrain slopes to the south, and the county as a whole slightly slopes to the east.

-The county has a total area of 1041.636 sqmi, of which 1025.113 sqmi is land and 16.523 sqmi (1.6%) is water.
+According to the United States Census Bureau, the county has a total area of 1041.636 sqmi, of which 1025.113 sqmi is land and 16.523 sqmi (1.59%) is water.
+It is the 36th largest county in North Dakota by total area.